tigamadou/new-york-times-article-page/README.md

-# PNew York Time Article Page
+# New York Time Article Page

 > This  project is done by Ibrahim Amadou & Wilfried Canirinka for Microverse Program.
 > We've learned CSS Basics while doing remote collaboration.